Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Private Shuffled Gradient Methods with Public Data

 \subsection{Parameters and Convergence Analysis}

-Each algorithm that leverages public data samples --- $\privpub$, $\pubpriv$ and $\interleaved$ --- is an instantiation of the generalized shuffled gradient framework (Algorithm~\ref{alg:generalized_shuffled_gradient_fm}) with specific parameters.
+Each algorithm that leverages public data samples considered in this section --- $\privpub$ (see Algorithm~\ref{alg:privpub}), $\pubpriv$ (see Algorithm~\ref{alg:pubpriv}) and $\interleaved$ (see Algorithm~\ref{alg:interleaved}) --- is an instantiation of the generalized shuffled gradient framework (Algorithm~\ref{alg:generalized_shuffled_gradient_fm}) with specific parameters.
 We summarize the key parameters of each algorithm in Table~\ref{tab:algo_pub_samples}.

 The specific parameter choices for each algorithm result in different dissimilarity measures and the maximum smoothness parameter, both of which are critical factors in the convergence bound.
 Their values are summarized in Table~\ref{tab:dissim_max_smoothness}.